 I’m awake and it’s early, about 5:30am.
 The sun isn’t up yet but my dog is, so we snuggle in for an hour or so until it’s light enough to go for a walk.
 During this time my thoughts bounce from scary thing to scary thing… the pandemic we’re all facing, and all the unknown it brings with it… Will I have enough work in the coming months?
 Will I end up too sick to care?
 What about the people who have it much worse than me?
 The ones who have to go to work each day else they’ll lose their job, and what little stability they have.
 How will they be affected by this, and how will we all be affected by their inability to stay at home?
 Why don’t government officials seem to care, on either side of our border?
 Why are good luck charms a thing to lean on right now, Mr. President?
 Why do your ratings matter to you right now, Mr. President?
-I feel like I’m taking crazy pills, and the anger builds.
-I sigh a heavy sigh and Ruby stirs next to me, grumbling that I’ve woken her.
+This pandemic seems to have me feeling like I’m taking crazy pills, and the anger builds.
+With a heavy sigh, Ruby stirs next to me, grumbling that I’ve woken her with my own heavy sigh.
 I squeeze her tight and paste a smile on my face in the morning light.
 This is no way to start a day.
-I shake it off and take her for an extra long walk.
+I shake it off and take her for an extra-long walk.

 I ask him if he has any yogurt, and he does, but it’s Yoplait.
-I stand there in front of the cold case staring at the sugar-rich options, jonesing for some Fage Greek yogurt.
+There in front of the cold case, staring at the sugar-rich options, all I’m really jonesing for is some Fage Greek yogurt.
 I buy the fruit-in-the-bottom Yoplait.
 Strawberry.
 I cry all way home because I’m so lucky really, and because I deviated from the plan which was stupid, and because I fucking hate Yoplait.

 That was Monday, March 348th 2020, all before noon.
 In spite of the fact that I pretty much just sit around all the time lately, I’m constantly on a ride that I really wish I could get off of.
 We all are, to some degree.
 This pandemic we are experiencing is unprecedented.
 It is like nothing any of us have ever encountered before, and it’s throwing us all for a loop.
 There’s an explanation for it, in fact there are billions of them, if we take each of our personal perspectives into account.